How to Convert an Android App to iOS or Vice Versa: Full Guide for 2026

 Comparison of icons on iOS and Android

-Cost to Convert Android Application to iOS
+What is the Cost to Convert Android app to iOS and Vice Versa?

-The cost to convert Android phone apps to iOS ranges around $6,000 - $50,000.
-But this estimate is approximate since Android to iOS conversion pricing significantly varies depending on initial app complexity, the need for platform-specific functionalities integrations, and the rates of your development team members.
-Here’s a brief cost breakdown depending on the app’s complexity:
+The cost of converting Android apps to iOS or vice versa ranges from $6,000 to $50,000.
+But this estimate is approximate, since Android-to-iOS conversion pricing varies significantly depending on initial app complexity, the need for platform-specific functionality integrations, and the rates of your development team members.

 • Basic apps: Apps with basic functionality, minimal screens, and no heavy backend side could typically cost between $5,000 to $10,000.